 The Legislative Center is the information hub on all matters dealing with the Legislative and Political Affairs Department.
-From the Center, you can check on breaking legislative news, find information regarding how to contribute to SPAC and how to reach out to your lawmakers via our CapWIZ online advocacy software.
+From the Center, you can check on breaking legislative news, find information regarding how to contribute to SPAC and how to reach out to your lawmakers.